ani171/CMOS-Circuit-Design-and-SPICE-Simulations-using-Sky130/README.md

 <img width="500" height="250" alt="image" src="https://github.com/user-attachments/assets/11105eee-d639-4614-84b0-1aa2d9e63cc7" />  <br/>

-- In saturation, the MOSFET behaves like a constant current source since the drain current is nearly constant.
+- In saturation, the MOSFET ideally behaves like a constant current source.
-- However, the current is not completely independent of VDS; it slightly increases with VDS due to channel length modulation
+- However, the current is not completely independent of VDS.
+As VDS increases, the depletion region at the drain expands.
+- This expansion reduces the effective conductive channel length.
+Because the effective channel length decreases, the drain current slightly increases with VDS.
+This effect is known as **channel length modulation**

 <img width="500" height="250" alt="image" src="https://github.com/user-attachments/assets/869dd17e-c959-4948-b493-f787e2c240a5" />